 This dark chocolate truffles recipe is so delicious!
 The truffles are soft, rich and gooey with the addition of Bom Bom Fully Baked liqueur.

-The things I love about these Dark Chocolate Truffles
+Things I love about these Dark Chocolate Truffles

 - They are soft and delicious